A series of pro-investor measures will help attract international investment into the region.

 Blueleaf Energy, in particular, plans to invest over $2 billion in renewable energy projects in the Philippines over the next five years.
 This is amidst regulatory changes that allow up to 100% foreign capital in the public services sectors, such as electricity, transportation, and water supply.

 The Philippines is not the only country attracting foreign investment in the region.
-Indonesia, for example, saw a 44.2% increase in FDI in 2022 to $45.6 billion.
+Indonesia recorded a total of 744 trillion rupiah ($47.34 billion) of foreign direct investment last year, up 13.7% on an annual basis.
 It was on the back of investments in base metals and mining.
 Thailand, too, is encouraging foreign investments through tax incentives.

 The surge in investments in ASEAN reflects the region’s attractiveness among global investors.
 FDI in sectors such as renewable energy, electric vehicles, electronics, and digital technology will contribute to the economic recovery of Southeast Asia.